tjgore/codetype/content/articles/gulp-tutorial-for-beginners.md

 ```

-As you can see I included a few more functions not mentioned before, the <span class="notice">gulp.src() and gulp.dest()</span>.
+As you can see I included a few more functions not mentioned before, the `gulp.src() and gulp.dest()`.
 These are 2 of gulp's common functions.

 You have to edit your gulp.src() to let gulp know where to get your sass files which are located in src/scss/ folder.
 You also have to edit your gulp.dest to where you want your compiled files to be placed.